kgoralski/kotlin-springboot-template/README.md

 # Kotlin Spring Boot Application Scaffold
 You are using it at your own risk.
 It is playground project.
+Very quickie.
 For production it need a little bit more. :)

 ## About:
 - Kotlin
 - Spring Boot
-- REST JAX-RS
+- REST JAX-RS and Jersey Proxy Client
 - Sprind Data JPA with H2 Database
 - Spring Data NoSQL with Apache Cassandra (from Docker for App, embedded for Tests)
 - Spring Data REST based on JPA